aayushshr18/myportfolio.git.io/README.md

 - Responsive layout for optimal viewing on various devices
 - Section for showcasing projects with descriptions and links
 - About me section to introduce myself
-- Contact form for easy communication
+- Contact form for easy communication.

-And So on